 The leaves might change or lose color, which is caused because it is receiving less or more sun and bright light.

-This is normal in a specific period in a year.
+This is normal for a specific period of a year.

 The more light it receives, the more color it will show; when it begins to grow again after dormancy.

-Loss of color might be a result of the type of soil being used or nutrition deficiency.
+Loss of color might result from the type of soil used or nutrition deficiency.

 Suggested Conophytum Uses

-Conophytum is best used as dish gardens where they slowly spread.
+Conophytum is best used in dish gardens where they slowly spread.